 47. Draft strategic development plan to be submitted

-(1) In each financial year the Authority’s board of management is to prepare, and submit to the Minister for agreement, a draft strategic development plan for the Authority for the next financial year (the “relevant financial year”).
+(1) In each financial year the Authority’s board of management is to prepare, and submit to the Minister for agreement, a draft strategic development plan for the Authority for the next financial year (the relevant financial year).

 (2) The Minister may from time to time, with the Treasurer’s concurrence, by notice in writing to the Authority —